atanaskostov79/atanaskostov79/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+- 🔭 I’m currently working as SEO in IT Academy https://itakademia.bg

-- 🔭 I’m currently working for my self
+- 🌱 I’m Pyhton and AI Developper
-- 🌱 I’m currently learning Pyhton and AI
+-  You can see my hacker rank here https://www.hackerrank.com/kostov_ita